steinnes/steinn.org/content/post/docker-cd-codeship.md

 We've been using AWS Elastic Beanstalk for our different app environments for a variety of reasons.
-Most importantly EB solves a lot of problems straight out of the box, with minimal effort and a low learning curve fo most developers:
+Most importantly EB solves a lot of problems straight out of the box, with minimal effort and a low learning curve for most developers:

 - Autoscale groups + ELB for scale and redundancy
 - Deploy git commits and branches with easy CLI commands